-**To be announced the next Men’s Assertiveness Group starting in June 2021.
-David is able to work with client’s who are seeking assertiveness skills on an individual basis by calling 980-224-3323 or emailing firstname.lastname@example.org
+*Men’s Assertiveness Group starting on January 2023.
+David is able to work with client’s who are seeking assertiveness skills on an individual basis by calling 980-224-3323 or emailing firstname.lastname@example.org.

 Please watch this short and informative video on the Men’s Assertiveness Group:

 Are you tired of losing that promotion you have worked so hard for, having challenges with having satisfying and meaningful sex and intimacy and working too much?
 How about struggling with not having a hobby, getting with the guys, dealing with conflict and looking and feeling healthy?
 Chances are you may be a nice guy.
 So, what is a nice guy and why is that so bad, anyways?
 A nice guy can be described by one or more of the following characteristics:

 - Believing that you must hide your perceived flaws and mistakes

 - Trying to be different from your father

 - Avoiding conflict